Urban gardeners and city dwellers might think they’re limited on choice when it comes to compost bins, but we’re here to prove that isn’t the case.

 The best compost bins for small gardens will have features that help speed up the composting process.

 If you’re lucky enough to have a small garden, then you can use an outdoors composter.

-We recommend going for a compost tumbler rather than a stationary bin because they have added features that make the composting process faster.
+I recommend going for a compost tumbler rather than a stationary bin because they have added features that make the composting process faster.
 Fast composting is important if you only have a small space.